akshaysrivastav/first-deposit-bug-compv2/README.md

 ```

 Instead of a fixed `1000` value an admin controlled parameterized value can also be used to control the burn amount on a per CToken basis.

-### Contact
-For further details and queries feel free to reach out to [Akshay Srivastav](https://twitter.com/akshaysrivastv/).